AtlasVIM/skyepedia/client/public/markdown/content/leviathan-university.md

 Many scholarships are also given to the brightest students that pass the international exams or to students who live on far off islands in order to help them pay for transport and accommodation.
 Some scholarships can also be financed in exchange for a few years of service after graduation, be it internships in companies and guilds, working in research and development laboratories inside and outside the university, work related to governments or other public offices or even military attendance.

 # Laws & Rules
-Student admission is made through an internation exam tailored to each specific course where, based on grades, previous work or even charisma and learning potential, the best students are admitted.
+Student admission is made through an interinsular exam tailored to each specific course where, based on grades, previous work or even charisma and learning potential, the best students are admitted.

 Weapons are generally not allowed on campus, though you can keep them stored within your private accommodation.